 Read through the nine fruit of the Spirit out loud.
 Then, if you can, repeat them silently with your eyes closed a few times.
 Ask the Holy Spirit to bring one of them to the forefront of your mind and see what happens.

 This exercise, suggested in One Breath at a Time: A Skeptic’s Guide to Christian Meditation, led me down the path of understanding, seeking, and experiencing not just more joy but joy more regularly.

-To give further depth to the meaning of joy, consider this definition from Got Questions.
+To give further depth to the meaning of joy, consider this definition.

 With these two definitions of joy in mind, I started thinking about my sources of joy.

 When I considered when I feel joy, I realized that most of the time it is temporary.
 It also mostly experienced through people and is all too often deflated by disappointment from the same sources.
 To be fair, that deflation comes frequently because of my unrealistic expectations.

 However, when I focus on joy as a natural reaction to God’s activity, I experience it in a more sustainable way.
 In other words, pursuing God as my source of joy and allowing him to be the venue through which I experience lasting joy brings me to a place of experiencing unfading joy.

 As Got Questions answers the question, “What is joy?” it explains that having joy is a choice.
 More specifically, “We choose whether to value God’s presence, promises, and work in our lives.”

 In choosing joy by valuing God, I must understand what he says about joy, not the least of which is:

 “May the God of hope fill you with all joy and peace in believing, so that by the power of the Holy Spirit you may abound in hope.”
 (Romans 15:13)